cogentcore/core/README.md

 # goki
-Command line and GUI tools for developing apps and libraries using the GoKi framework.
+Command line and GUI tools for developing apps and libraries using the Goki framework.